joshbegley/nyt-latest/README.md

 `The Australian government is the latest victim of a hack by artificial intelligence tools, adding to growing worries about the technology.`\
 https://www.nytimes.com/2026/09/24/business/dealbook/ai-safety-concerns-go-global.html

 **U.N.
-Live Updates: Abbas Criticizes ‘Genocidal’ Israeli War and Failure of Gaza Peace Plan**\
+Live Updates: Abbas Criticizes Israeli War and Failure of Gaza Peace Plan**\
 `The Palestinian leader, Mahmoud Abbas, condemned settler attacks in the West Bank, saying, ‘We will not leave our homeland.’
-Prime Minister Benjamin Netanyahu of Israel will take the stage weeks before pivotal elections at home.`\
+Prime Minister Benjamin Netanyahu of Israel will take the stage later today, weeks before pivotal elections at home.`\
 https://www.nytimes.com/live/2026/09/24/world/un-general-assembly-news

 **In San Francisco, It’s a Good Time to Be a Satirist**\